pydantic/speedate/README.md

 ## Why not full iso8601?

-ISO8601 has lots of allowed formats, see [ijmacd.github.io/rfc3339-iso8601](https://ijmacd.github.io/rfc3339-iso8601/).
+ISO8601 allows many formats, see [ijmacd.github.io/rfc3339-iso8601](https://ijmacd.github.io/rfc3339-iso8601/).

 Most of these are unknown to most users, and not desired.
 This library aims to support the most common formats